madetech/handbook/roles/sfia/designer.md

 * Can take a design through from initial research, ideas, prototyping, testing and analysing what iterations are needed.
 * Applies their design process to different organisations and problem spaces.
-* Can draft a research plan with their team in different organisations and problem spaces.
-* Synthesing key insights for teams to priorities from raw research.
+* Can quickly see changes needed to designs when observing user research.
 * Can clearly communicate the user problems the team needs to solve.

 ### Knowledge